-Tournament Rules
+Official Tournament Rules

-Tournaments follow the above rules, in addition to the following.
+Official tournaments follow the above rules, in addition to the following.

+Large events such as Regional and World Championships are held in Double Elimination format.
 Tournaments will be timed, usually 30 minute rounds, but this can be randomized to prevent players keeping an eye on time.
 When the time limit expires, any games still being played enter into End Game.
 End Game helps to expedite the remaining matches to end in a timely manner.
 When time is called, the current player finished their turn as normal, and then End Game begins.
 During End Game, play resumes as normal, but no Healing is allowed.
 In addition, each player loses 1 Ability during their Ability Adjustment Phase.

-The following styles are currently sanctioned for Type One play : Sealed Deck, Standard Constructed, and Lean & Mean.
+The following styles are currently sanctioned for Type Two format play: Sealed Deck, Standard Constructed, and Lean & Mean.

 Sealed Deck - This is done in so-called "Pack Rat" style, which is where each person buys 1 starter and 2 booster packs.
 When everyone is ready, they can open their starter and have a few minutes to look it over.
 Then, everyone opens 1 of their boosters and chooses 1 card.
 Once everyone has chosen, they pass their remaining booster cards to their left.
 This continues until the pack is gone.
 Then the next is opened and this repeats but to the right side.
 When all cards have been chosen, each player then assembles their deck.
 You have to use every card, regardless of restriction, persona, weapon or signature status.
 You may also have more than 6 of any card.
-The only exception being multiple persona cards or multiple Weapon Of Choice PreGame cards.
+The only exception being multiple persona cards or multiple Weapon Of Choice Pre-Game cards.
 You may choose which of these you wish to play.
 Any blank or card list cards count as "Master Swordsman" cards.
 Each player starts with only 10 Ability.